NBISweden/rke-openstack/README.md

 ## Rancher Server

 In order to manage the cluster from the Rancher UI, you can install `cert-manager` and the `Rancher server` using a Helm chart.
-First use `helm repo add` command to add the Helm chart repository that contains charts to install Rancher:
+After initialising Helm, you need to add the Helm chart repository that contains charts to install Rancher:

 ```
+helm init --service-account terraform-tiller
 helm repo add rancher-stable https://releases.rancher.com/server-charts/stable
 ```